Do not install lumber, plywood, or other building materials that show visible signs of water damage or mold.

 - Elevate the materials on pallets or stickers even when storing them on a concrete slab.
 The moisture content of concrete is usually much higher than other building materials, and the concrete will transfer this moisture to any materials directly in contact with it.

 - On large construction sites where bound bundles may be offloaded from a roller truck, it is sometimes difficult to avoid materials being unloaded onto the ground.
 Efforts should be made to move the bundles with a forklift to a protected location on pallets or stickers.
 Or, break apart the bundles and restack.

 - Protect materials from the weather.
 Store lumber in a garage or other covered area, if possible.
-If the materials are outdoors, cover them with tarps or poly to protect them from rain and snow.
+If the materials are outdoors, cover them with tarps to protect them from rain and snow.
 Leave the ends of the covered pile open to allow air to circulate through the materials.
+See Figure 2.